huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 Domain Name System (DNS) concepts are specified in [@!RFC1034].
-This document presents a mapping of the DNS protocol [@!RFC1035] over QUIC transport [@!I-D.ietf-quic-transport].
+This document presents a mapping of the DNS protocol [@!RFC1035] over QUIC transport [@!I-D.ietf-quic-transport] [@!I-D.ietf-quic-tls].
 The goals of this mapping are:

-1. Provide the same DNS privacy protection as DNS over TLS [@?RFC7858].
+1. Provide the same DNS privacy protection as DNS over TLS (DNS/TLS) [@?RFC7858].
 This includes to option for the client to authenticate the server by means of an authentication domain name [@!I-D.ietf-dprive-dtls-and-tls-profiles].

-2. Provide an improved level of source address validation for DNS servers compared to DNS over UDP [@!RFC1035].
+2. Provide an improved level of source address validation for DNS servers compared to DNS/UDP [@!RFC1035].

 3. Provide a transport that is not constrained by path MTU limitations on the size of DNS responses it can send.

-4. Explore the potential performance gains of using QUIC as a DNS transport, versus other solutions like DNS over UDP [@!RFC1035] or DNS over TLS [@?RFC7858].
+4. Explore the potential performance gains of using QUIC as a DNS transport, versus other solutions like DNS/UDP [@!RFC1035] or DNS/TLS [@?RFC7858].

 5. Participate in the definition of QUIC protocols and API, by outlining a use case for QUIC different from HTTP over QUIC [@?I-D.ietf-quic-http].

-In order to achieve these goals, the focus is limited to the "stub to recursive resolver" scenario also addressed by [@?RFC7858], that is the protocol described here works for queries and responses between stub clients and recursive servers.
-The specific non-goals are:
+In order to achieve these goals, the focus of this document is limited to the "stub to recursive resolver" scenario also addressed by [@?RFC7858].
+That is, the protocol described here works for queries and responses between stub clients and recursive servers.
+The specific non-goals of this document are:

 1. No attempt is made to support zone transfers [@?RFC5936], as these are not relevant to the stub to recursive resolver scenario.

-2. No attempt is made to evade potential blocking of DNS over QUIC traffic by middleboxes.
+2. No attempt is made to evade potential blocking of DNS/QUIC traffic by middleboxes.

 Users interested in zone transfers should continue using TCP based solutions.
-Users interested in evading middleboxes should consider using solutions like DNS over HTTPS [@?I-D.hoffman-dns-over-https].
+Users interested in evading middleboxes should consider using solutions like DNS/HTTPS [@?I-D.hoffman-dns-over-https].

-Specifying the transmission of an application over QUIC requires to specify how the application messages are mapped to QUIC streams, and generally how the application will use QUIC.
+Specifying the transmission of an application over QUIC requires specifying how the application's messages are mapped to QUIC streams, and generally how the application will use QUIC.
 This is done for HTTP in [@?I-D.ietf-quic-http].
-The purpose of this document is to define the way DNS can be transmitted over QUIC.
+The purpose of this document is to define the way DNS messages can be transmitted over QUIC.

-In this document, (#design-considerations) presents the reasoning that guided the proposed design.  (#specifications) specifies the actual mapping of DNS over QUIC. (#implementation-requirements) presents guidelines on the implementation, usage and deployment of DNS over QUIC.
+In this document, (#design-considerations) presents the reasoning that guided the proposed design.  (#specifications) specifies the actual mapping of DNS/QUIC.
+(#implementation-requirements) presents guidelines on the implementation, usage and deployment of DNS/QUIC.

 # Key Words